steffenbusch/caddy-jwt-issuer/README.md

 This plugin provides the following features:

 - **JWT Issuance**: Issues JWTs after successful username and password authentication.
 The issued JWT will include the Audience elements retrieved from the users database.
-- **Configurable Token Lifetime**: Allows setting the lifetime of the issued JWTs.
+- **Configurable Token Lifetime**: Allows setting the default lifetime of the issued JWTs.
+Each user can have their own individual token lifetime configured in the user database.
+If not, the default token lifetime from the plugin configuration is used.
 - **User Database**: Supports loading user credentials from a specified JSON file.
 - **HS256 Signing**: Generates JWTs with the symmetric signing algorithm HS256.
 - **Structured Logging**: Provides detailed logging for authentication attempts and token issuance.
 The emitted logs can be used with `fail2ban` or similar tools to block repeated failed attempts.